-There are strong system in place to support pupils with their behaviour.
+There are strong systems in place to support pupils with their behaviour.
 All staff model the behaviours they expect from the children, specifically teaching aspects of these if necessary.
-In addition to the support systems provided by teaching and non-teaching staff, we have a Pastoral Support team which the children can access through a postcard system.
-In addition, there is a dedicated member of staff who provides nurture support for identified children.
-Three members of staff are trained in Thrive.
+In addition to the support systems provided by teaching and non-teaching staff, we have a Pastoral Support team and a dedicated member of staff who provides nurture support for identified children.
+Some staff have received Thrive and TIS training.
 We liaise with agencies such as the Behavioural Support Team, CAMHS and the Family Support Team in order to provide additional support to those children who need it most.

-Our transition practices, whether starting school, moving on or moving between phases and classes is designed to ensure a smooth transition for all pupils.
+Our transition practices, whether starting school, moving on or moving between phases and classes are designed to ensure a smooth transition for all pupils.
 Additional arrangements are made for pupils who might need this.